Can Trump Refuse To Leave Office? Here's What All Of His Threats Really Mean

-Less than 50 days before November’s presidential election, Donald Trump is now openly threatening to pass an executive order that would prevent Democratic presidential nominee Joe Biden from being elected.
+Less than 50 days before November’s presidential election, U.S. President Donald Trump is now openly threatening to pass an executive order that would prevent Democratic presidential nominee Joe Biden from being elected.

 During a campaign rally in Fayetteville, North Carolina on Saturday, Trump told a cheering crowd of supporters that “You can't have this guy as your president. [...]
 Maybe I'll sign an executive order, you cannot have him as your president."
 While he didn’t delve into the details of the executive order that would hypothetically bar Biden from holding office, Trump did continue to berate his opponent for the crowd, questioning how Biden became his party’s nominee and accusing him of being against a coronavirus vaccine.
 But there is some good news: Trump also told the crowd, "If I lose to him, I don't know what I'm going to do.
 I will never speak to you again.
 You'll never see me again."